Keypoint Transformer: Solving Joint Identification in Challenging Hands and Object Interactions for Accurate 3D Pose Estimation: Evaluation

 \subsection{HO-3D}

-\paragraph{Training and test sets. } The HO-3D~\cite{hampali2020honnotate} dataset contains hand-object interaction sequences with only a right hand and one among 10 objects from YCB~\cite{ycb}.
-It contains 66K training images and 11K test images with automatically obtained annotations.
-HO-3D test set contains 3 seen objects and one object useen in the training data.
-We consider only the seen objects for evaluation.
+\paragraph{Training and test sets. } The HO-3D~\cite{hampali2020honnotate} dataset contains automatically annotated hand-object interaction sequences of a right hand and an object from the YCB~\cite{ycb} dataset.
+It contains 66K training images and 11K test images.
+We consider only objects seen in the training set for evaluation.

 \paragraph{Metrics. } As in \cite{hampali2020honnotate}, we report the mean joint error after scale-translation alignment of the root joint and the area-under-the-curve~(AUC) metrics to evaluate the hand pose.
-The object pose is computed w.r.t to the hand frame of reference.
-To evaluate the object pose, we use the standard Maximum Symmetry-Aware Surface Distance (MSSD) metric as defined in \cite{HodanSDLBMRM20}.
-MSSD considers the symmetricity of objects and we provide details about the angles and axes of symmetry for different objects in HO-3D in the suppl. mat.
+The object pose is computed w.r.t to the hand frame of reference and is evaluated using the standard Maximum Symmetry-Aware Surface Distance (MSSD)~\cite{HodanSDLBMRM20}, as it considers the symmetricity of objects.

-\paragraph{Results. } We estimate the hand pose using the parent-relative joint vector representation and object pose relative to the hand.
-We use 20 joint queries for hand pose, 1 query for weak camera model parameters and 2 queries for object pose.

-Table~\ref{tab:ho3d_hand} compares the accuracy of the proposed hand pose estimation method with other approaches and shows that our method achieves state-of-the-art performance, fairing significantly better than previous methods.
-Table~\ref{tab:ho3d_obj} compares the accuracy of the estimated object poses with \cite{hasson20_handobjectconsist}. \cite{hasson20_handobjectconsist} estimates the object pose using a CNN backbone followed by fully connected layers that regress the object rotation (using an axis-angle representation) and object translation in the camera coordinate system.
-As \cite{hasson20_handobjectconsist} does not handle the fact that some objects are symmetrical during training, we show results with ('Ours-sym') and without ('Ours-nosym') handling symmetry in training.
-Our method obtains more accurate hand-relative object poses.
-We show some qualitative results in Fig. \ref{fig:ho_qual} and suppl. mat.
+\paragraph{Results. } We use 3D joint representation to estimate the hand pose.
+Table~\ref{tab:ho3d_hand} compares the accuracy of the proposed hand-object pose estimation method with other approaches.
+Keypoint Transformer performs significantly better than previous methods~\cite{hampali2020honnotate, hasson19_obman, hasson20_handobjectconsist}.
+As \cite{hampali2020honnotate, hasson19_obman, hasson20_handobjectconsist} do not consider symmetricity of objects during training and evaluation, we also report our results in a similar setting.
+We show qualitative results in Fig.~\ref{fig:ho_qual}.
+Please refer to supplementary material for quantitative comparison with more recent works.